halbgut/lucaschmid.net/src/data/blog/letsencrypt-express.md

 ## Requesting the certificate

 First of all lets get our certificate.
-I basically just followed the [README in Let's Encrypt's Github repo][5].
+I basically just followed the [README inside Let's Encrypt's Github repo][5].

-Install the utility.
-This will become easier one it's released.
+We'll need to install the utility.
+This will become easier once it's released as stable.
 You'll then be able to use your package-manager.

 ```
 git clone https://github.com/letsencrypt/letsencrypt